Generic selectors

 The Hatters have played at their Kenilworth Road Ground since 1905, but local restrictions have meant that the Club would find it very difficult to redevelop Kenilworth Road and have decided instead to move the Club to a new location.

-Even before their successful Championship campaign this season and earning promotion to Premier League, Luton Town was aware that Kenilworth Road wouldn't be able to pass the scrutiny of PL rulebook regarding teams' grounds and that changes were needed if they want to play at the highest level, which was always the team's ambition.
+Even before promotion to the Premier League, Luton Town were aware that Kenilworth Road wouldn't be able to pass the scrutiny of the PL rulebook regarding teams' grounds and that changes were needed if they wanted to play at the highest level, which was always the team's ambition.

 What Are the Plans for Luton's New Stadium?